QuokkaPride/DevonSaliga/README.md

 24.12.07  Issue resolved last night!
 Valuable lesson learned: 1) If you launch a feature (no matter how small) do testing before doing anything like a package update.
 My issue was actually my feature change, not  my package upgrade (which I spent days trying to fix because I was convinced I needed to resolve the breaking changes inorder to launch my feature).

 24.12.09 Started implementing user feedback.
 Adding audio controls.

+24.12.12 Developed E-Notation prompt to Spanish dialogs can be created with different English level codings (E1, E2, E3 etc) representing the frequency of english translated words.
+Making a parser to send cleaned text approriate for the level of English translation desired by student.